mymenow/mymenow/README.md

 5. Art in general.
 I follow many artists on twitter.
 I also draw myself, but rarely.
 6. Reading books and learning something new about anything~

-ESTJ, she/her. whisper anything to interact
+ESTJ, any pronouns - ok. whisper anything to interact